VulcanJS/vulcan-npm/starters/remix/README.md

 ### From Vulcan (work in progress):

-**Development tools**

-- A Storybook based development workflow.
-Write a story, get unit and visual regression tests for free.

 **GraphQL**

 - Invisible GraphQL: work transparently with GraphQL, without ever depending client-side
-- A GraphQL resource route with [GraphQL Yoga](https://www.graphql-yoga.com/)
-- Vulcan Fire Engine

-**MongoDB supports (via Prisma)**

-Remix stacks works with Prisma out-of-the-box, and various databases.
-For historical reasons, Vulcan prefers Mongo, but you can switch very easily to any database.

 **Vercel deployment**